 - 1. A heart attack is not usually a sharp pain over the heart. - 2.
-50% of heart attacks occur in people with no risk factors. - 3.
-70% occur when a smaller plaque ruptures. - 4.
-EMS (Emergency Medical Services) takes 10 minutes to arrive, and patients have only a 5% survival rate! - 5.
-Therefore, we must use an AED (automated external defibrillator) within 5 minutes or less to save a life! - 6.
+Fifty percent of cardiac arrests occur in people with no risk factors. - 3.
+Don't ignore signs of impending cardiac arrest -- fatigue, chest pain, dizziness, sweating and nausea. - 4.
+About 350,000 cardiac arrests occur each year in the United States.
+Ninety percent are fatal. - 5.
+Sudden death is often the first sign of heart disease.
+(See next page for preventive measures.) - 6.
+Seventy percent occur when a smaller plaque ruptures. - 7.
+EMS (Emergency Medical Services) takes ten minutes to arrive, and patients have only a five percent survival rate! - 8.
+Therefore, we must use an AED (automated external defibrillator) within five minutes or less to save a life! - 9.
 Angioplasty (clearing the artery) within 90 minutes will greatly reduce heart damage!